yugabyte/yugabyte-db/docs/content/latest/admin/yb-master.md

 ### Tablet servers

-List of all nodes (aka yb-tservers) present in the cluster.
+List of all nodes (aka YB-TServer services) present in the cluster.

 ![master-tservers](/images/admin/master-tservers-list-binary-with-tablets.png)